Schools Behind Our River

 Solway College Predator Trapping

-Our restoration work in 2023 will continue to support local schools in establishing their own pockets of native bush on school grounds and engage students in the restoration of lowland forest swamps and regrowth on the Rathkeale College Eco-Trail and the Carterton Reserve.
+Our restoration work in 2024 will continue to support local schools in establishing their own pockets of native bush on school grounds and engage students in the restoration of lowland forest swamps and regrowth on the Rathkeale College Eco-Trail and reserves with special biodiversity value.

 These unique and biodiverse pockets of bush and wetland are key to the long-term health of our river system and are natural habitats for a range of indigenous freshwater fish and native birds.

-Our aim is to continue work on the Eco-Trail site at Rathkeale, which is an area of environmental heritage significance that a range of schools can visit to conduct outdoor field research.
+We aim to continue work on the Eco-Trail site at Rathkeale, which is an area of environmental heritage significance that a range of schools can visit to conduct outdoor field research.

 In 2022, the Trust led a group of students and community volunteers planting 2,000 flax and carex grasses along the inner rim of two disused sewage ponds to attract aquatic birdlife and provide nesting opportunities and protective shade for birdlife and fish species such as short and long fen eel, bullies and mudfish.
-This was the first time that the ponds had been planted in 50 years and the project is a key step in helping establish the grounds as an open wildlife sanctuary for native birds on a biodiversity corridor that will eventually reach from Rathkeale College to Pukaha Mt Bruce.
+This was the first time that the ponds had been planted in 50 years.
+This restoration project is a key step in helping establish the ponds as an open wildlife sanctuary for native birds on a biodiversity corridor that will eventually reach from Rathkeale College to Pukaha Mt Bruce.

-In 2022, the Trust supported five restoration plantings on two QEII covenanted sites and three other private sites within the catchment, all of which have significant conservation and heritage value.
+In 2023, the Trust supported restoration plantings on three QEII covenanted sites and two private sites within the catchment, all of which have significant conservation and heritage value.

 Trevor Thompson demonstrating how to plabnt native trees